About Dry AMD

 Degeneration Symptoms & Stages

 Dry AMD happens in three stages: early, intermediate, and late.
 It usually progresses slowly over several years.
 All AMD starts as the dry form, which may progress from early to intermediate and advanced stages, the last of which is called geographic atrophy.
-In dry AMD, the waste material generated by the intense metabolic activity of photoreceptors in the retina accumulates behind the macula, the part of the retina responsible for our central vision, and forms deposits called drusen.
+In dry AMD, the waste material generated by the intense metabolic activity of photoreceptors in the retina accumulates behind the macula and forms deposits called drusen.

 Early